stepanblyschak/SONiC/doc/sonic_plus/sonic_plus.md

 **TODO:** More fields types

-For example, below is the schema for an application that attaches a counter to a route, periodically polls those flow counters, and sends the values to some proprietary collector:
+For example, below is the schema for an application that monitors CPU time for select processes and reports the statistics to the remote collectors:
 ```
 {
-    "name": "route_hit_report",
+    "name": "cpu_time_report",
-    "description": "Attach counters to IPv4 routes and stream them to collectors",
+    "description": "Read process CPU time and stream them to collectors",
     "global_fields": [
         {
             "name": "enable",